nomasters/handshake/design-docs/handshake-core.md

 ## Primary and Duress data stores

 Primary and duress data store are identiacal in structure but serve very different purposes.
-They are completely isolated from one another and use seperate encryption keys.
+They are completely isolated from one another and use separate encryption keys.
 The duress data store is used if Bob or Alice are forced to decrypt handshake.
 This has a dedicated duress hashmap endpoint for each chat.
 It also has a small number of lookup hash and keys to send such data plus additional info.
 The duress hashmap endpoints + primary will be both be in the primary data store while only duress related endpoints and keys would be in the duress store.
 This allow

 ## Encryption Keys